 The City updates its CIP during the winter and spring of each year.
 An important part of this annual process involves gathering ideas for projects and improvements from Creve Coeur residents.

-City staff will submit a draft of the CIP to the City Council, Planning and Zoning Commission, and Finance Committee in late February.
-The draft CIP will be discussed in detail with all three of these bodies in March, which usually includes two work sessions with the City Council.
-Staff will seek the recommendations regarding the CIP from both the Planning and Zoning Commission and Finance Committee in March before returning to the City Council in April for the possible adoption of the CIP.
+City staff submits a draft of the CIP to the City Council, Planning and Zoning Commission, and Finance Committee in late February.
+The draft CIP is discussed in detail with all three of these bodies in March, which usually includes two work sessions with the City Council.
+Staff seeks the recommendations regarding the CIP from both the Planning and Zoning Commission and Finance Committee in March before returning to the City Council in April for the possible adoption of the CIP.

 - December-January: Input is collected from residents, elected & appointed officials, and City staff.